All Episodes

 We're only talking about cutting.

-Uh we're also going to make a lot of money.
+We're also going to make a lot of money.

-We're gonna we're taking in so much.
+We're taking in so much money.

 What about his business?